CynicPlacebo/cah_card_generator/README.md

 Import Into Tabletop Simulator:
 1) Create a room in Tabletop Sim
-2) Create Object > Component > Decks > Custom Deck
+2) Create Object > Components > Cards > Custom Deck
-3) It will prompt you to import a deck sheet
+3) For "Face" browse for the deckshee you want in ./GeneratedDecks/\*.png
+4) Be sure to select "Cloud" instead of "Local" or other players wont see it
+5) For "Back" select an image from ./CardBacks
+6) For "Width" choose 10
+7) For "Height" choose 7
-4) Select one a deck sheet from ./GeneratedDecks/*.png
+8) For "Number" choose 70 if it is a full deck sheet
-5) Choose 10x7 for the deck sheet size
-6) Choose the number of cards in the deck
- - NOTE: The image name ends in "total_70.png" if it is a full sheet with 70 cards
+ - NOTE: The image name of the Deck Sheet ends in "total_70.png" if it is a full sheet with 70 cards
  - If the sheet isn't full, choose the number of cars the image name says (e.g. "total_10.png" would be 10 cards)
  - If the deck has more than 70 cards, you will have to create multiple custom decks in Tabletop Sim, and stack them after you've spawned them.
-7) Choose the image for the back of the card in ./CardBacks
+9) Choose the image for the back of the card in ./CardBacks
-8) You will need to import the Black Deck and the White Deck separately
+10) You will need to import the Black Deck and the White Deck separately

 References: